This page covers the things every team member needs to know to effectively contribute at Fleet.

 - talk about Google calendar.

-At the end of their first two weeks of onboarding at Fleet, every new team member schedules a onboarding retro call with the acting Head of People (CEO).
+At the end of their first two weeks of onboarding at Fleet, every new team member schedules a onboarding retro call.
 Agenda:

 Welcome once again to the team!
 Please tell me about your first few weeks at Fleet.
 How did your onboarding/training go?
 What didn't you manage to get to?
 Anything you weren't sure how to do?
 Any feedback on how we can make the experience better for Fleet's next hire?